Olfa Hamdi: Professional career

 Olfa has worked on several projects in United States.
 Then she founded Concord Technology Enterprises.
 She is considered an international expert in major project management, and she invented the AWP technology.
 It is a methodology and technique that has been adopted internationally to improve the profitability of major projects by major international companies such as ExxonMobil.
 She also assumed the position of Executive Director of the Advanced Work Packaging Institute, and worked for a period in Tunisia within the Ministry of National Defense at the Supreme Defense Institute as a teacher and lecturer in project management within the Staff School of the Ministry.

 President of Tunisair

 She was appointed on January 4, 2021 as head of Tunisian Airlines, making her the third woman to hold the position after Salwa Al-Sagheer and Sarah Rajab.
 After disagreements between her and The Tunisian General Labor Union on the reform path of the airline, She was removed from her position on February 22, 2021.

 Political career

-Olfa Hamdi is a presidential candidate in the 2024 presidential election of Tunisia.
+Olfa Hamdi was a presidential candidate in the 2024 presidential election of Tunisia.

 She founded and leads the Third Republic Party of Tunisia.

 Olfa Hamdi was a professor in the Tunisian Military.
+In February 2026, she was detained at the airport shortly after disembarking a flight.
+Opposition figures described her arrest as part of a crackdown on dissent.